|

-Triptych of Times is the first and only novel by
+Triptych of Times, a novel by

-M. Vincent van Mechelen.
+Vincent van Mechelen,

-It is a trilogy consisting of The Last Heavenly King,
+is a trilogy consisting of The Last Heavenly King,

 Waiting Can Wait and Legends of the Future.